First Past The Post (FPTP)

 The reason I decided to look at Israel, Italy and Spain are because these countries are the ones most often trotted out to “prove” just how bad Proportional Representation is.

-Something else to keep in mind is that all three of these countries use List PR, which I’m pretty sure is the oldest form of Proportional Representation– and certainly the most commonly used.
-The thing that is important to understand is that List PR is one form of Proportional system that nobody is recommending for Canada.
+Something else to keep in mind is that all three of these countries use List PR, which is the the most commonly used form of Proportional Representation.
+The thing that is important to understand is List PR (aka pure PR) is one form of Proportional system nobody is recommending for Canada.

 Mixed Member Proportional (MMP)